KillAllTheHippies/Solidity-Signature-Decoder/README.md

 # Solidity Signature Decoder

-This Node.js script recursively scans through all `.sol` (Solidity) files in a given directory and its subdirectories, calculates the keccak256 signatures for functions, custom errors, and require statements, and outputs the results in a markdown-formatted file.
+This Node.js script recursively scans through all `.sol` (Solidity) files in a given directory and its subdirectories, calculates the keccak256 signatures for all detected functions, custom errors, and require statements.
+The results are output in a markdown-formatted file.

 ## Use Cases